 Best Practices

-Use the individual links below to fine-tune your PowerPoint document and make it accessible.
-These links include step-by-step instructions.
-If you want to watch all the Office 365 How-to videos by Core Concept, go to the video page.
+Use the individual links below to fine-tune your PowerPoint presentation and make it accessible.
+These links include step-by-step instructions how-to videos.
+More videos and step-by-step instructions will be coming soon.

 Need assistance?